99003727/python-module-shiva/README.md

-!Have to compile the class file not the shiva file
+!Have to compile the import class file not the shiva file